slackapi/deno-slack-api/docs/triggers/trigger-generic-inputs.md

     },
 }
 ```

-## Workflow Definition Input with CLI Triggers
+## Workflow definition input with CLI triggers

-A `workflow` definition input can also be passed to the `trigger` file that is used to create or update a Trigger through the CLI.
-When passing the definition input in this manner, the `Workflow` definition is passed as a generic to the `Trigger` object instead of the `create` or `update` method.
+A `workflow` definition input can also be passed to the `trigger` file that is used to create or update a trigger through the CLI.
+When passing the definition input in this manner, the `workflow` definition is passed as a generic to the `trigger` object instead of the `create` or `update` method.
 With an Input Generic, the `trigger` object being defined will have access to typeahead on the expected parameters to be passed in.

-### Using Trigger Generics with CLI Example
+### Using trigger generics with CLI Example

 ```ts
 import { Trigger } from "deno-slack-api/types.ts";